epfl-dlab/youtube_embeddings/README.md

-## Characterizing the user interests
+## Characterizing the evolution of user interests
 ### Channel embedding